Scout Dog Unit K9 Roster

 A former Infantry K9 before being trained with the 212th Scout Dog Unit, Rex had a reputation for being high spirited and aggressive and often had to wear a muzzle while on field missions.

-Unfortunately Rex died from an illness in 1968, however, he lived up to his reputation by getting in one last bite on the Vet Technician that was attending him before he died.
+Unfortunately Rex had to be put down because of a serious illness in 1968, however, before he died he lived up to his reputation by getting in one last bite on the Vet Technician that was attending him.

 Rusty